cyversewarwick/expression_tutorial/README.md

 4. Once the analysis completes, download `FullOutput.tar` from the results folder to your machine and extract it.
 5. Take a look at the clustering heatmap (`heatmap.png`), which shows the established clustering hierarchy and captures the determined cutoff.
 If the lines of the dendrogram are solid, the clustering steps were deemed acceptable and stayed in the final output.
 If the lines are dashed, the algorithm determined that the clustering step is detrimental to the quality of the output and left it out.
 A number of the clusters are singletons (just one gene in them).
 Any idea why?

 In this step, we performed basic co-expression clustering using a hierarchical clustering approach.
 We obtained a list of clusters with genes in them.
-A lot of the clusters just had a single gene in them, which stems from the fact we're working on a small data sample and some of the 250 randomly selected profile didn't match other expression profiles enough to become clustered together.
+A lot of the clusters just had a single gene in them, which stems from the fact we're working on a small data sample and some of the 250 randomly selected profiles didn't match other expression profiles enough to become clustered together.

 ### TCAP